 Please note that these seeds are different from Cuminum cyminum, or true cumin.
 They are also different from black pepper seeds (peppercorn), which is used to make grounded black pepper spice.

-Many have used black seed and its by-products to prevent, treat, and even reverse certain ailments – including diabetes.
+Many have used black seed and its by-products to prevent and treat certain ailments – including diabetes.

 Managing Blood Sugar in Diabetics